Talking with digital innovators

 We recorded the event and you can watch the presentations by Tara Donnelly, Chief Digital Officer; Indra Joshi, Director for AI; Matthew Gould, CEO, NHSX; and James Freed, CIO at Health Education England.

 Nina Wilson discussed work to create a health technology standard, that included an eight-week consultation earlier this year.
 The results are now being collated to develop the next iteration of the standard document.
-You can read more about this on our website.
+You can read more about this on our website, and watch Nina's presentation.

 We had lively questions ranging from how could charities can get involved in the digital readiness programme, the status of the NHS login service (it's very much progressing and we can include this as a topic at our next session), through to how will NHSX ensure that big electronic patient records (EPRs) companies work with innovators?
 We're collating responses to the questions which we couldn't answer due to time, and will share with participants shortly.